 Every now and again when talking to various writers I have heard something like, “Wouldn’t it be such a thing if you were on the tube and you saw someone reading your book.”
 Or perhaps you are visiting someone’s house and you see on their bookshelf a copy of your latest novel.
-Now I would imagine if this were to happen the feeling would be absolutely fantastic.
+I would imagine if this were to happen the feeling would be absolutely fantastic.

-At about three-quarters of the way through the book I could not believe what I read and believe me I nearly jumped out of my skin.
+At about three-quarters of the way through the book I could not believe what I read, and believe me I nearly jumped out of my skin.

 “I see you’ve stolen her Kindle.”